 Myth: Human trafficking is the same as smuggling, and occurs in big cities.

 Fact: Human Trafficking is an exploitation based crime, it does not require movement or crossing of borders.
 Human trafficking can occur anywhere, even within families.

 Myth: Only women and children experience trafficking.

 Fact: Trafficking does not discriminate by age, gender identity, or sexual orientation.
 Traffickers prey on those who are vulnerable, promising a better life.
-Risk factors can include: prior history of abuse or sexual violence, generational trauma, poverty, unemployment, or houselessness.
+People may be more highly at risk if they have a history of abuse or sexual violence, poverty, unemployment, or homelessness.

-Fact: Traffickers will often use psychological means of control: Fear, trauma, addiction, and lack of options can prevent a victim from leaving a trafficker.
+Fact: Traffickers will recruit people they know- survivors have been trafficked by family members and intimate partners.
+Traffickers will often use psychological means of control: Fear, trauma, addiction, and lack of options can prevent a victim from leaving a trafficker.
 Victims may be manipulated into believing they are in love with their traffickers.
 Traffickers use many subtle methods, including: